 There are no known causes for narcolepsy.

 2. Cataplexy: when a person suddenly feels weak and collapses at moments of strong emotion such as laughter, anger, fear or surprise.

 3. Hallucinations: hypnagogic hallucinations when accompanying sleep onset and hypnopompic hallucinations when occurring during awakening.

 4. Sleep paralysis: temporary inability to move or speak while falling asleep or waking up.

-There is no cure for narcolepsy but treatment options to control symptoms continue to improve.
-Lifestyle adjustments can also help reduce symptoms such as avoiding caffeine, alcohol, smoking, and regulating sleep schedule.
-The pharmacological treatment mainly consists of a combination of stimulants with specific sleeping medications (Xyrem) geared at improving the symptoms of narcolepsy.
+There is no cure for narcolepsy but there are treatment options to control symptoms Lifestyle adjustments can reduce symptoms such as avoiding caffeine, alcohol, smoking, and regulating sleep schedule.
+Medications are sometimes prescribed to treat narcolepsy.